-Evaluating a new method of remote sensing for flood mapping in urban and peri-urban areas
+Evaluating a new method of remote sensing for flood mapping in the urban and peri-urban areas

 Applied to Addis Ababa and the Akaki catchment in Ethiopia